eclipse-zenoh/zenoh-ts/README.md

    cargo build
    ```

-   Build and run the zenohd from the same sources which were used for the plugin.
+   Build and run `zenohd` from the same sources used for the plugin.
+The `zenohd` dependency is specified in the `[workspace.metadata.bin]` section in `Cargo.toml`, which is processed by the third-party tool [cargo-run-bin](https://crates.io/crates/cargo-run-bin).

-   The zenohd dependency is specified in the `[workspace.metadata.bin]` section in Cargo.toml which is processed by the 3rd party tool [cargo-run-bin](https://crates.io/crates/cargo-run-bin).
+   The `zenohd` binary is built into the `.bin` directory local to the project.
+If necessary, remove the `.bin` directory with `rm -rf .bin` to rebuild it, as the `cargo-run-bin` tool does not handle this automatically.

    ```sh
    cargo install cargo-run-bin